theinvertedform/umt.world/collections/_fiction/polyamory.md

 "Ohh---a grog.
 Yes, of course.
 Sorry, I just didn't understand you."

 The drink was hot and spicy.
+Leo and Malika were both kept busy by the parade of people ordering coffee and wine, so Marc had to entertain himself.
+The crystal bile that he reached through was particularly thick today, and he reached out only to himself.
+He tried to read, but the anxiety of the evening's ambiguity yawned at him.
 His phone vibrated.
 It was Daniella.

 *what are we doing tonight??*

-*it's trivia night at Bishop, want to come?*
+*it's trivia night at Bishop,* he repeated. *let's go !!*

 *i'm down, meet there are at 7?*

 *i'll see you there*

-After paying Leo, Marc said good-bye and walked off down Bernard.
-As he passed by the corner with the building he lived in, he looked only up at the third floor, the one above his own where the girls lived.
-The thoughts took the form of a spiral, where the weight of one pulled down on the others that followed it so that the whole chain was dragged further and further downwards.
+After paying Leo, Marc said good-bye and swam off down Bernard.
+His place was only a block away, and as he passed by the corner where he lived, his thoughts took the form of a spiral, where the weight of one pulled down on the others that followed it so that the whole chain would sink lower and lower.
 Ritual was the only thing that kept him upright.
-Nothing so secular as a habit or a schedule: each repetition was a prayer to something that could keep away the Nothing that blacked out the edges of his vision.
-In his worst moments of anguish, the Nothing would render him completely blind.
-Sometimes, his altered perception had the effect of releasing him from gravity's hold.
-In those moments when he was completely blind, his traction on the earth would slip away and he would become unable to move forward.
-He would start to spin weightlessly.
-The fear came heavy as an anchor forcing him back to the ground.
-Ritual kept him weighted down---an enclosure that made the world more manageable.
-In the transitional limbo between the end of Sunday's shift and the beginning of Monday's productive day off, he felt more acutely than ever the haunting presence of the Nothing blackening the edges of his vision.
+To the secular mind, mere habit or routine; but each repetition was a prayer to keep away the Nothing that blacked out the edges of his vision.
+In his worst moments, it would render him completely blind.
+Even worse, his altered perception could have the effect of releasing him from gravity's hold.
+In those moments when he was completely blind, his traction through the gooey humour of the modern world would fade away.
+He was unable to move forward.
+The harder he paddled his webbed hands, the more he would spin weightlessly in place.
+Fear came heavy as an anchor and forced him by iron goad back to the earth.
+Ritual worked better to keep him weighted down.
+A false enclosure that nonetheless made life more manageable.
+In the limbo between the end of Sunday's shift and the beginning of Monday's productive day off, he felt more acutely than ever the haunting presence of Nothing blackening the edges of his vision---without even a single point to focus on.

-He kept walking, killing time before his meeting with Daniella.
-Down to the mountain---just far enough to breathe in the air of its earthy lawn before turning back up Clark.
-It had been much colder when he last saw her.
-He had visited her at home, where she showed him a book that had a tarot reading for each day of the year.
-As usual with systems of divination, he found it highly persuasive.
-The occasion of this visit had been to pick up a jacket he had left at a party she had a few weeks prior.
-The jacket was an expensive down layer, thin and lightweight, designed by the British company Mountain Hardwear for serious hikers.
-It was an important part of his winter ensemble, and the few weeks it took for him to arrange to meet her to pick it up had been cold weeks.
+He kept moving, killing time before dinner.
+It had been much colder when he last saw Daniella.
+He had visited her at home.
+The occasion of his visit had been to pick up a jacket left behind at a party she had a few weeks prior.
+It was an expensive down hoodie, thin and lightweight, designed by a British company for serious hikers.
+The weeks it took for him to arrange a meeting with her had been cold weeks.

 "Eric tried it on.
 He said the feathers are flat.
 He said you should put it in the dryer to fluff it up again."

 Inside Bishop, he stood by the door and waited for the server to notice him.

 "We're in a bit of a transitional period."
-She spoke to him with familiarity, a foot and a half shorter.
+She spoke to him with familiarity from a foot and a half down.
 "Most of the room is reserved, but a lot of these people here are about to leave.
 I'll have a table for you in a couple minutes."

 Marc sat at one of the bars that divided the room in two and waited.
 Two men sat next to him, also waiting.
 A group of six got up to leave.
 The server was joined by the tall, thin bartender wearing suspenders and their round-faced busboy, thick stock who looked fresh off the farm from southern Ontario.
 The three of them dragged the tables around before quickly cleaning and re-setting each one with water glasses and a QR code.

 "You can choose a table," the server told him.
 He took the one next to the window and facing the door.
 It was 7pm.
-He knew there was no chance Daniella would be on time.
+There was no chance Daniella would be on time.
 He sat there nervously as the pub began to fill up, and concentrated on not looking at the people around him.
 Daniella was a valuable friend, but even though she had just texted him that she was on her way, he did not take it for granted that she would actually show up.

 She did, only 20 minutes late.

 "Here you go!
 Happy birthday slash Christmas!"
 She handed him a bag, its contents loosely covered by a single piece of tissue paper.

-Inside were three items: a dual-language edition of poems by Pier Paolo Pasolini; a pair of large black insulated mittens; and a cycling cap with the familiar Mountain Hardwear logo.
-The hat didn't fit, but he was overcome with shock as he looked at it.
+Inside were three items: a book of poems by Pier Paolo Pasolini; a pair of large black insulated mittens; and a cycling cap with the familiar British company's logo.
+The hat didn't fit, but he was shocked to see it.
 He had been unsure if she would even show up---and not only had she shown up with gifts, but it was a gift referencing their history together.

 "It's over with Eric," Daniella began.
 "I have to tell you this crazy story.
 So he was texting this girl all day while we're together, but then I got a call from Caitlin telling me that our friend John died.
 He and I were supposed to hang out at my place, but then Caitlin, Jane and MJ came over too.
 We're all grieving together, and meanwhile, Eric, who barely even acknowledges the fact that I just learned that my friend killed himself, is still texting this girl.
 He literally asks me if he can invite her over, so I said yeah, sure, of course."